 November 5, 2014

 I remember the first time I was appraised of the wonder that is Instagram.
-The Creative Director was giving me a lift to LIDL one lunchtime (that’s how we roll round here) and he showed me what it was all about.
+The Creative Director was giving me a lift one lunchtime and he showed me what it was all about.
 I remember thinking ‘wow, that looks exciting,’ and immediately taking lots of rubbish pictures and posting them online.
 A short time later, I was then schooled in the art of hash-tagging, and, for the next few months, set about the process of desperately trying to get as many likes as possible (and, dare I say it, followers too) for my range of photographic offerings.
 In short, you could say that I was into Instagram.

 Fast forward a couple of years, and a notification appears on my phone – something to do with Facebook friends of mine finally getting around to joining Instagram.
 In the past, I’d have been straight on there, following them in the hope that they would reciprocate.
 However, I have to be honest, the notification left me cold.